obsidianmd/obsidian-help/en/Obsidian Sync/Security and privacy.md

 If you ever lose or forget the encryption password, you won't be able to connect additional vaults to your remote vault.
 Since the encryption password isn't saved anywhere, it's forever lost.

-Your data, however, are usually safely stored locally on each of your devices.
+Your data, however, is usually safely stored locally on each of your devices.

 To continue using Obsidian Sync, we suggest doing a full re-setup to be able to add new devices to your Sync system: